ocaml/opam/doc/pages/Manual.md

 Syntax is given in a BNF-like notation.
-Non-terminals are written `<like this>`, terminals are either plain text or written in double-quotes (`"terminal"`), curly brackets denote zero or more repetitions when suffixed with `*`, or one or more when suffixed with `+`, and square brackets denote zero or one occurence.
+Non-terminals are written `<like this>`, terminals are either plain text or written in double-quotes (`"terminal"`), curly brackets denote zero or more repetitions when suffixed with `*`, or one or more when suffixed with `+`, and square brackets denote zero or one occurrence.
 Parentheses are for grouping. `(")` and `(""")` respectively mean one and three quotation mark characters.